Hispanic Heritage Month Spotlight: Pablo Calderon

 We’re celebrating Hispanic Heritage Month by spotlighting an ELA member.
 This week we caught up with Pablo Calderon, our Racial Equity Guidance Council Co-chair.

 Pablo Calderon was born in El Paso, Texas.
-El Paso is located on the Rio Grande, bridged to Ciudad Juárez, Mexico, just south of the New Mexico line.
+El Paso crosses the Rio Grande from Texas into Mexico.
 His mother was born in San Antonio and his father was born in Roswell, New Mexico.
 His dad was a Methodist minister, and the family lived in El Paso, Rio Grande City, Lubbock, and Dallas.
 Pablo graduated from high school in El Paso and went to The University of Texas at El Paso where he obtained a Bachelor of Science in Education.
-Then, he moved to Fort Worth where he earned his Master of Theology at the Southern Methodist University.
+Then, he moved to Dallas to study at Southern Methodist University where he earned his Master of Theology.
 A few years later, he went back to school and received a second master’s degree in public administration at the Harvard Kennedy School.

 During his time in Fort Worth, he served his community by participating in different organizations.
 He served on the Fuerza de los Barrios (Power to the Neighborhoods) organization as a community ministry advocacy.
 He was chair of the Charter Review Committees, the Community Development Council, and the Hispanic Services Commitee.
 Pablo work experience was with Head Start, the City of Arlington, United Way and United Community Centers.
 He retired in 2015.